costajob/app-servers/README.md

 ##### Bootstrap

 ```
-bundle exec puma -w 7 --preload app.ru
+bundle exec puma -w 7 -t 0:2 --preload app.ru
 ```

 ##### Considerations
 Rack is de facto the standard library to expose an HTTP interface in Ruby: it's modular, easy to extend and supported by almost all Ruby App server.
-Unsurprisingly Ruby delivers the worst throughput of the pack, consuming also plenty of memory (~30MB per process).
+Ruby delivers the worst throughput of the pack, consuming also plenty of memory (~30MB per process).

 ##### Concurrency and parallelism
-Puma delivers concurrency by using native threads.
+Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes are forked (one as supervisor), each spawning multiple threads.
-Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes (workers) are forked, one acts as the parent.
+Limiting threads per process augments throughput and latency for this scenario.

 ### Plug with Cowboy
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.